Using a table visualization

 5.7.1.
 Row header layout

-In the Layout tab of the Properties window under Table, you will find the Row Header Layout property.
-You can also use the toolbar to change this property.
+In the Design tab under Layout & Spacing (formerly the Layout tab), you will find the Row Header Layout property.
+You can also use the toolbar to change this property as shown below.

 By default, this is set to Columns, which means each hierarchy or hierarchy level has a separate column with its own column header.